Data Sources

 Data Source creation

-Creating a Data Source consists in providing a name, description, an embedding model to use as well
+Creating a Data Source simply consists in providing a name and a description.

 Parameters